Today's Articles

 Situated in the horn of East Africa, early Somalia's economy was based upon the nomadic herding of animals.
 From the time of America’s Reconstruction (the 1870s) until World War II (1942), Britain gained control over the Italian portions of Somalia.
 In 1887, Britain became concerned with keeping the route to India open through the Suez Canal, which was opened in 1869.
 As a result, Britain proclaimed Somalia a British protectorate and named it British Somaliland.

 At the beginning of the 20th century, native uprisings challenged British control.
 In 1910, the British abandoned the interior of Somaliland and withdrew to the coastal regions.
-Italy seized the opportunity to extend its control inland and took over many of the British abandoned regions.
+Italy seized the opportunity to extend its control inland and overtook many British abandoned regions.
 After WWII, Italy relinquished control, and Somalia was given to the United Nations.
 It was a UN trust territory under Italian administration for ten years until 1960, when Somalia was granted independence, merged with the former British protectorate, and the Somali Republic was formed.

 While Siad Barre maintained his military dictatorship, foreign capital flowed into Somalia.
 The money came from aid from the International Monetary Fund (IMF) and individual countries as capital investment.
 Foreign aid often came in loans, which led to massive foreign debt.
 Coupled with periods of severe drought, the debt soon made the economy unsustainable.
 The years of military dictatorship had disintegrated the social fabric of Somalia, and its people had no trust in the government.